Anders Hillborg: Career

 Other important recent works Cold Heat (2010) which was co-commissioned by the Berlin Philharmonic, the Finnish Radio Symphony Orchestra and Tonhalle Orchestra, Zürich Tonhalleorkestern.
 The piece premiered in 2011 at Berliner Philharmonie under David Zinman.

+As a part of the 2025 Mahler Festival hosted at the Concertgebouw, Amsterdam, a new orchestral piece called Hell Mountain—jointly commissioned by the Royal Concertgebouw Orchestra, Orchestre de Paris, Oslo Philharmonic, and the Chicago Symphony Orchestra—received its premiere under Klaus Mäkelä leading the Royal Concertgebouw Orchestra, as a prelude to a performance of Symphony No. 1 (Mahler).